 Filed: August 6, 2007

 Techniques are provided maintaining data that indicates for a plurality of query terms whether the plurality of query terms are date-qualified query terms.

 A query is received, and in response to receiving the query, the query is inspected to determine that the query contains a particular date-qualified query term.

 Then it is determined that the particular date-qualified query term has been associated with a plurality of dates, and it is determined which of the plurality of dates with which to associate the date-qualified query term for the query, based at least in part on the frequency with which each particular date of the plurality of dates has been associated with the particular date-qualified query term.

-The patent filings focus upon providing examples of identifying time sensitive and date sensitive search intents, but the methods that they describe can be used to find other implicit intents behind queries.
+The patent filings focus upon providing examples of identifying time sensitive and date sensitive searcher intent, but the methods that they describe can be used to find other implicit intents behind queries.

 We don’t know if or how much of the methods behind these two patent applications have been incorporated in Yahoo’s search results, but we do see that the searcher intent behind some query terms can influence the types of results that we receive at the major search engines, such as navigational queries showing a top result with sitelinks, or a local type query showing one box or ten box map results.

 If you perform a search at Google or Yahoo or Live.com, chances are that they will be considering your searcher intent, and may show you results that are influenced by what the search engine believes the intent behind your query might have been.